-The Office of Support Services provides prospective students and their families, as well as enrolled students and their families, with information regarding TMU’s policies for the reasonable accommodation of students and employees with disability issues and the manner in which TMU will comply with federal and state laws such as Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
+The Office of Special Support Services provides prospective students, enrolled students, and employees with information regarding TMU’s policies for reasonable accommodations.
+TMU complies with federal and state laws in compliance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disability Act of 1990.

 How to Disclose a Disability

 A student who wishes to disclose any disability must first complete a Disability Disclosure Form.
 This form should be completed and signed by the student.
 All forms will be directly submitted to the Special Support Services Office.
 Any form that is not entirely completed will not be processed.

 Any student requiring accommodations must submit the required documentation.

 Required documentation (see below) should be mailed, emailed or delivered to:

 Truett McConnell University